-There are three common reasons why CPC can be expensive in the tree care AdWords market:
+There are three common reasons why CPC can be expensive in the tree care Ads market:

 - Tree service can be pricey so business owners are willing to pay more to get a new customer because they know the lifetime value of a customer will likely exceed their acquisition costs.

-- Some of the large tree care companies spend a lot of money on AdWords and bid up the CPC.
+- Some of the large tree care companies spend a lot of money on Ads and bid up the CPC.

 - Many business owners try to do it themselves and end up spending far more than necessary for very little return.